 I decided to start with only two weight lifting exercises, squats, and deadlifts.
-And a few additional single joint exercises on top of the squats and deadlifts.
+And a few additional single-joint exercises on top of the squats and deadlifts.

 I am grateful that as of today, I was able to squat 125lbs for 5 sets of 5 squats and 5 deadlifts of 175lbs.
-I deadlifted more than my bodyweight.
+I deadlifted more than my body weight.

 Just a Squat and Deadlift Workout

-This squat and deadlift workout that I have been doing now for about 10 weeks take about 45 minutes to one hour.
+This squat and deadlift workout that I have been doing now for about 10 weeks takes about 45 minutes to one hour.

 Regarding deadlifts, I do not believe I am yet ready to go up to 180lbs.
 I also think that I need to once again review the proper deadlift and squat form as explained in Starting Strength.

-Less is More to Get Fit
+Less is More for Getting Fit